Horace Hiller

 A coroner's jury found that Hiller's death was due to workers being "negligent and grossly careless" when they were handling a 8x15-foot window frame they were placing in the Henne Building on Third Street and it fell to the sidewalk, striking Hiller and breaking his skull.

 The family home was at 147 West 24th Street, in today's South Los Angeles district.
-Location of the Hiller home on Mapping L.A.

 References and notes

 Access to the Los Angeles Times links may require the use of a library card.